mubassirjahan/bitnine-Apache-AGE-coding-test/question 2/README.md

 ## How to compile and run the programme
     The programme was written in C language and developed using CodeBlocks IDE, source code can be found in the question2.c file. or
-    Simply open the source code using a CodeBlock IDE and click on the Build and run button to execute and output results of the programme.
+    Simply open the source code file question2.c using the CodeBlocks IDE and click on the Build and run button to execute the output results of the programme.

     ## Minimum System Requirements
     -Operating System: Windows 10 or 11 (Recommened)